Cisco-Talos/clamav/docs/UserManual/Signatures.md

 - `A>X`: If the SUB-EXPRESSION A refers to a single signature then this signature must get matched more than X times; if it refers to a (logical) block of signatures then this block must generate more than X matches (with any of its sigs).

-- `A>X,Y`: If the SUB-EXPRESSION A refers to a single signature then this signature must get matched more than X times; if it refers to a (logical) block of signatures then this block must generate more than X matches and at least Y different signatures must be matched.
+- `A>X,Y`: If the SUB-EXPRESSION A refers to a single signature then this signature must get matched more than X times; if it refers to a (logical) block of signatures then this block must generate more than X matches _and_ at least Y different signatures must be matched.

-- `A<X` and `A<X,Y` as above with the change of "more" to "less".
+- `A<X`: Just like `A>Z` above with the change of "more" to "less".

+  If the SUB-EXPRESSION A refers to a single signature then this signature must get matched less than X times; if it refers to a (logical) block of signatures then this block must generate less than X matches (with any of its sigs).

+- `A<X,Y`: Similar to `A>X,Y`.
+If the SUB-EXPRESSION A refers to a single signature then this signature must get matched less than X times; if it refers to a (logical) block of signatures then this block must generate less than X matches _and_ at least Y different signatures must be matched.

 Examples: